| Binomial {base} | R Documentation |

 These functions provide information about the binomial distribution

-with parameters size
+with parameters size and prob. dbinom gives the density,

-gives the distribution function qbinom
+pbinom gives the distribution function qbinom gives

-the quantile function and rbinom
+the quantile function and rbinom generates random deviates.

 Usage